Best Cloud Hosting Providers for Startups 2026: 8 Options Ranked by ROI

 Q: What's the difference between managed and unmanaged cloud hosting?

-Managed hosting means the provider handles server configuration, security patches, updates, and monitoring.
-Unmanaged means you get a raw server and all of that is on you.
-For startups without a dedicated sysadmin, managed hosting is almost always worth the extra cost — your time is worth more than the price delta, full stop.
+Managed hosting means the provider handles server setup, security patches, and updates.
+Unmanaged is a raw server where you do all that yourself.
+For startups without a dedicated sysadmin, managed hosting almost always pays for itself — your time is valuable, and it's better spent building than fighting server configs.

 Q: Is shared hosting good enough for a startup?